turandai/gaussian_surfels/README.md

 ## Data Preparation
 We test our method on subsets of on [DTU](https://roboimagedata.compute.dtu.dk/?page_id=36) and [BlendedMVS](https://github.com/YoYo000/BlendedMVS) datasets.
-We select 15 scenes from DTU and 18 scenes from BlendedMVS and preprocess and normalize the data following [IDR](https://github.com/lioryariv/idr) data convention.
+We select 15 scenes from DTU and 18 scenes from BlendedMVS, then preprocess and normalize the data following [IDR](https://github.com/lioryariv/idr) data convention.
 We also adopt [Omnidata](https://github.com/EPFL-VILAB/omnidata) to generate monocular normal prior.
 You can download the data from [here]().